telefonicaid/fiware-orion/doc/manuals/admin/cli.md

   can take the case-sensitive values `TRUE` (to enable the parameter) or `FALSE` (to disable it).
-* In the case of conflict (i.e. using at the same time the environment variable and the CLI parameter) the later takes preference over the former.
+* In the case of conflict (i.e. using at the same time the environment variable and the CLI parameter) the CLI parameter is used.

 |	Environment variable	|	Equivalent CLI parameter	|
 | ----------------- | --------- |